Choosing a CGI Studio

 Beginning of Cooperation

 Next, an architect contacts the company, or a shortlist of companies of choice.
 At this point, it’s important to ask the right questions to make sure everything goes as expected.
-First of all, one should ask about 3D rendering price, how exactly a project’s cost is calculated, and how much time a particular one takes.
+First of all, one should ask about the 3D rendering price, how exactly a project’s cost is calculated, and how much time a particular one takes.
 Professional studios are always ready to give definitive answers to such questions, as well as to provide a preliminary quote.
 They also warn their prospects about things that might cause delays or an increase in cost.

 Then, it can be useful to ask about a company’s experience with particular projects and the market in general.
 They should be ready to provide their recommendations and show relevant cases if a prospect is interested.
 Finally, it’s also good to learn the number of 3D architectural rendering specialists a studio has and the software they use.